n-orris/SalesScraper/README.md

 # SalesScraper

-##Program will provide tools to automate the sales process.
+## Program to provide tools to automate the sales process.

 1. Job posting scraper: Will allow to automatically search popular job sites for postings that contain any combination of: